 Customer churn is a serious issue afflicting businesses of all shapes and sizes.
 It’s even more prevalent in business models that follow a subscription-based payment model.

-With commission clawbacks in the picture, sales reps can focus their energies on winning over customers that offer high lifetime value (LTV).
+With incentive or commission clawbacks in the picture, sales reps can focus their energies on winning over customers that offer high lifetime value (LTV).

 They can also actively participate in customer onboarding to ensure that the customers stick around – attracting the projected revenue.